tnc-br/ddf-isoscapes/README.md

 3- Enter your GitHub username.

-4- main.ipynb should show up, open it.
+4- main.ipynb should show up, if it does not, refresh the tab or open a new one, make sure that you are connected to your account.

+5- open it, and follow next steps.

 ## Local Runtime
 1- connect to your local  machine (cloudtop, gLinux ...)